HaoranYi/kin_scripts/notes/shred.md

 must have at least K shreds in the erasure batch to compute the merkle tree, that leads to the following matrix.

+The merkle tree need to be deep enough to prevent the leader from sending two versions of blocks in the network.
+Single eraser batch is easy to send two versions of blocks in the network.
+By 18 = 64 - (32-1) - (16-1). we will have a tree of 6 levels that make it harder to create two versions of blocks in the network.

+Fundamentally, merkle tree is to check if an item is in the set.
+Same task you can do with the HashSet but it will require the checker to store the set. merkle tree offload the set storage to peers, the checker only need to hold the root hash.

+How to calculate recover probability for Reed-Solomon code?

+total: n
+source: k
+parity: n-k
+correction: t

+t = (n-k)/2  when error not known.

+Hamming distance for correction.
+Find the nearest point in the K subspace.

+Erasure: means error location is known.
+Then RS can correct twice as many as error code (n-k)

+32:32 has 16 correction.
+1:17 has 8.5 correction, erasure error tolerate 16

 ```
 // Maps number of data shreds to the optimal erasure batch size which has the
 // same recovery probabilities as a 32:32 erasure batch.